smithgeoffrey/go-coop/docs/OO.md

 # OO

-Go's approach is a little differentt:
+Go's approach is a little different:

 - no inheritance
 - composition